Monday, August 28, 2023

 Both upright and reversed meanings reveal layers of meaning:

-According to Kaplan, the upright meanings encompass a collection of ideas: From traditionally feminine work to patient craft, the Weaver embodies diligent effort to create an object of beauty and usefulness.
+According to Kaplan, the upright meanings encompass many ideas: From traditionally feminine work to patient craft, the Weaver embodies diligent effort to create an object of beauty and usefulness.
 The card indicates the ability to weave different aspects of life together meaningfully as well as the nurturing protectiveness of motherhood.

-Kaplan provides us with these reversed meanings: Amid impatience and disarray, mediocrity emerges from neglect.
+Kaplan provides us with these reversed meanings: Mediocrity caused by impatience, disarray, and neglect.

 Other possibilities for interpreting the card: The card brings to mind the beauty of virtue and strength as expressed in a passage from the Book of Proverbs.
 The Woman of Valor “seeks wool and flax, and works with willing hands…” The text continues: